Myst in Retrospect

 Atrus stared at Ymur, understanding suddenly that whatever he said he would not convince this one.
 Ymur was set against him, set against reason itself.

-This passage in particular (found on page 374 in the paperback edition) highlights the issues of naivite that afflict most of the characters in this novel.
-Ymur is not set against “reason itself,” he’s just the only character who allows his past experiences to inform his thoughts.
-He has been beaten down too many times in his life, and he is not about to let someone else take the reins now that he’s finally in control.
+This passage in particular highlights the naiveté that afflicts most of the characters in this novel.
+Ymur is not set against “reason itself,” he’s just the only character who learns from his past experiences.
+He has been beaten down too many times in his life, and he is not about to let someone else take the reins now that he’s finally on top.
 He doesn’t know Atrus at all, and therefore has no reason to trust him.
-This is another major shortcoming in this book: the only characters who are actually thinking are generally depicted as misguided, while the ostensible protagonists blunder around like a bunch of preschoolers.
+This is another major shortcoming in this book: the only characters who are actually thinking are generally depicted as misguided, while the ostensible protagonists blunder around under a misconception of their own enlightenment.

-The book’s climax hinges on a revelation, a common literary device in which a story’s protagonist comes to a sudden realization that he has been misguided and that his life must change.
-(This technique is most prominent in the short stories of James Joyce.)
-Atrus has such an experience near the end of the book (pg.
-395), when he concludes that trying to rebuild D’ni in its own ruins is a mistake.
+Near the end of the book, Atrus reaches a crucial turning point when he concludes that trying to rebuild D’ni in its own ruins is a mistake.
 It’s one of the few moments in the book in which the reader can feel for him as a character, someone who is thinking and considering the meanings of his actions.
 Atrus’s decision to abandon the fallen City is sudden but nonetheless deeply personal, a conclusion reached by soul-searching and the lessons of his recent experiences.
-The decision is final and far-reaching: D’ni the city will be forever abandoned, and D’ni the people will move on.
-While the moment is a quiet one, it’s the most important plot point in the book, and one that will be echoed later in Uru.
-As a protagonist Atrus tends to be pretty flat, but no other character in the book does anything this significant.
+The decision is final and far-reaching: D’ni the city will be forever abandoned, but D’ni the people will move on.
+What exactly this will entail, the book doesn’t say.
+But The Book of D’ni leaves us with this tiny thread of hope, one which will continue through the rest of the series.